-Using a pastry brush, cover the surface with oil and then sprinkle some coarse salt on top.
-Use a sharp long bladed-knife and press it down to cut the crackers (rather than cut along) or simply use a pizza cutter.
+Using a pastry brush, cover the surface with oil and then sprinkle some coarse salt (sea salt/ kosher salt) on top.
+Use a sharp knife and press it down to cut the crackers (rather than cut along) or simply use a pizza wheel.
 There is no need to pull the crackers apart as they’ll shrink slightly when they cook and the ones that are still intact, you’ll be able to easily snap apart.

-These crackers rarely last longer than a day, but you can definitely store them in an airtight container for up to a week.
+These crackers rarely last longer than a day, but you can definitely store them in an airtight container at room temperature for up to a week.
 Pack them into bags and take them to work picnics or as a snack for a long drive/hike.
 Or try them with cheese and chutney to accompany your glass of wine.